ams0/akdc/do-vms/README.md

 ## Setup

-- This is currently manual setup
+- This is currently a manual setup from the DO portal
+- `create-scripts.sh` will generate the setup script to paste into the `User Data` of the portal